sagemath/trac_to_gh/Issue 8407.md

 CC:  abmasse

-1. Add a function that returns the isometries of word paths on the square grid.

-2. Improve the construction of word path parent : creation from 2*n letters and n vectors now works (it takes the opposite of vectors).
+Improve the construction of word path parent : creation from 2*n letters and n vectors now works (it takes the opposite of vectors).

 Issue created by migration from https://trac.sagemath.org/ticket/8407